-Romeu Alvicio Müller-Managing Director
+Romeu Alvicio Müller-

-Mr Romeu Müller is joint Managing Director of Premium Tabacos do Brasil.
-Mr Müller has worked in the tobacco industry for over 30 years and is the managing director of Especialidades em Tabacos Ltda, which he started in 1997.
+Mr Romeu Müller is a non executive director and founding shareholder Mr Müller has worked in the tobacco industry for over 30 years and is the managing director of Especialidades em Tabacos Ltda, which he started in 1997.
 This company specializes in supplying value added tobacco products to small Brazilian manufacturers.
 Before his tenure at Especialidades, Mr Müller held a senior sales position in Universal Leaf Tabacos - Brazil.
 Mr Müller also worked for Kliemann, a Brazilian tobacco company, as the factory General Manager.
 Mr Müller is based in Santa Cruz do Sul, Brazil.

-Paul Gardiner - Group Secretary
+Charles Hearn - Group Secretary